mroam/learnOpenGL/README.md

 Tutorials
 --------
 * “[Glitter](http://github.com/Polytonic/Glitter)” is github repo which includes the necessary libraries and instructions for getting started with the [learnopengl.com](http://learnopengl.com) and [open.gl](http://open.gl) tutorials!
 (Requires only one “dependency”: [cmake](http://www.cmake.org/download/).) ...
-This is our work in progress but doesn't it need shaders?
+This is our work in progress -- uses glfw and glad, which cmake and xcode can handle.

 * [modern OpenGL with shaders (youtube 3 hour video)](http://youtu.be/6-9XFm7XAT8) from SIGGRAPH!